 Only use vital wheat gluten if you are sure you tolerate wheat.
 That said, I’m sure this is a tasty grain option for keto flours.

-Yes, cricket flour is a thing.
+Yes, cricket flour is a thing as a low-carb flour alternative.
 You didn’t just imagine it.
-Although not ready for prime time yet, I had to list it because it’s definitely an option for people who are on low carb keto diets.
+Although not ready for prime time yet, I had to list it because it’s definitely an option for people who are on low-carb keto diets.

 Some experts argue that eating insects will be part of the solution to food shortages in the future.
 I hope that the public will warm up to this idea too.